 The system is designed to be able to terminate the flight in case of failures during launch.
 The flight can be terminated actively by pushing a button or in case of signal loss, the flight will be terminated automatically.

-Processors: 1x LPC4313.
+Processor: 1x LPC4313.

-Power Source: 2x LiPo 1800mAh at 7.4V for servos, 1x 300mAh at 7.4V for board.
+Power Source: 2x LiPo 1800mAh at 7.4V for servos, 1x 300mAh at 7.4V for the board.